🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 The interactive map of Maui above shows all of the points of interest recommended in this itinerary, color-coded by day.
 Click on the image above or here to open the map in a new tab.

-Each day and activity will be covered in detail next.
-Here is an overview of the perfect 5 day Maui itinerary:
+Here is a quick overview of the perfect 5-day Maui itinerary:

 Regional Map of Maui

-Maui is broken into six distinct regions that you should try and familiarize yourself with as they will be mentioned by name throughout this travel guide.
+Maui is broken into six distinct regions.
+It would be best to familiarize yourself with each before continuing, as I will refer to them by name throughout this guide.

 Where to Stay in Maui

-The best area to stay in Maui is either Kihei or Wailea-Makena.
+The best areas to stay in Maui are Kihei and Wailea-Makena.

-These neighboring towns are located in the region known as South Maui which sees the best weather on the island while also boasting some of the best beaches and most extensive tourist amenities.
+Both towns are in the region known as South Maui, which has the best, driest climate on the island.
+This region also boasts many of Maui’s best beaches, bars, and restaurants.

 Of note, the west coast of Maui is the leeward side (dry side).
 The east coast is the windward side (wet side).

-It is also possible to explore Maui by campervan, which allows you to truly maximize your time.
-Be forewarned, however, that it is becoming increasingly difficult to do so as the island continues to crack down on overnight camping outside of designated sites.
+It is also possible to explore Maui by campervan.
+This option allows you to maximize your time and is relatively budget-friendly.
+Be forewarned, however, that Maui law enforcement continues to crack down on overnight camping outside designated sites.

-If you’re not comfortable driving, then booking tours to areas you’re interested in will likely be the best option for you.
+If you’re uncomfortable driving, booking tours to areas you’re interested in seeing will likely be your best option.

 Arrive, Explore Kihei / Wailea, Sunset Luau

-Day 1 has been kept very light and flexible due to variable arrival times and flight distances for all readers.
+Day 1 has been kept very light and flexible due to variable arrival times and flight distances for each of you individually.

-Also, it is important to have time in your schedule to allow a moment to switch into vacation mode!
+While it may sound silly, I feel it is also important to leave space in your schedule to switch into vacation mode!

 Arrival in Maui

-The airport you will be flying into on Maui is Kahului Airport (OGG).
-It is located in the Central Maui region but is only a 15-minute drive to Kihei and another 5+ minutes to Wailea.
+The airport you will be flying into is Kahului Airport (OGG).
+It is located in the Central Maui region but is only a 15-minute drive to Kihei and another 5-ish minutes to Wailea.

-We recommend arranging your accommodation in the Kihei or Wailea region for all 5 days in Maui.
+As mentioned above, I recommend arranging your accommodation in the Kihei or Wailea region for all five days in Maui.
 These areas have the most tourist services, bars and restaurants, accessible beaches, and the best weather on the island.

 Explore Kihei / Wailea

-The South Maui region is home to the best beaches and weather on Maui.
+The South Maui region is home to the best beaches and climate on Maui.

 Sunset Luau